-Malignant adrenal tumors may secrete excess androgens, cortisol, or mineralocorticoids (or all three), resulting in Cushing syndrome with suppression of adrenocorticotropic hormone (ACTH) secretion and atrophy of the contralateral adrenal as well as hypertension.
+Malignant adrenal tumors may secrete excess androgens, cortisol, or mineralocorticoids (or all three).
+If there is cortisol hypersecretion, Cushing syndrome results, with suppression of adrenocorticotropic hormone (ACTH) secretion and atrophy of the contralateral adrenal as well as hypertension.

 Adrenal hyperplasia is usually congenital; delayed virilizing adrenal hyperplasia is a variant of congenital adrenal hyperplasia.
 Both are caused by a defect in hydroxylation of cortisol precursors; cortisol precursors accumulate and are shunted into the production of androgens.
 The defect is only partial in delayed virilizing adrenal hyperplasia, so clinical disease may not develop until adulthood.

 Effects depend on the patient’s sex and age at onset and are more noticeable in women than in men.

 Female infants with congenital adrenal hyperplasia may have fusion of the labioscrotal folds and clitoral hypertrophy resembling male external genitalia, thus presenting as a disorder of sexual differentiation.

 In prepubertal children, growth may accelerate.
 If untreated, premature epiphyseal closure and short stature occur.
 Affected prepubertal males may experience premature sexual maturation.

 Adult females may have amenorrhea, atrophy of the uterus, clitoral hypertrophy, decreased breast size, acne, hirsutism, deepening of the voice, baldness, increased libido, and increased muscularity.

 In adult males, the excess adrenal androgens may suppress gonadal function and cause infertility.
 Ectopic adrenal tissue in the testes may enlarge and simulate tumors.